8 Days Snow Leopard Safari

 3. Experienced Wildlife Guides

-• Philip: A local guide born in the Sichuan Tibetan area with fluency English and basic Japanese, Philip is an exceptional photographer and had guided many Snow Leopard safari trips since 2017.
+• Philip: A local guide born in the Sichuan Tibetan area with fluent English and basic Japanese, Philip is an exceptional photographer and had guided many Snow Leopard safari trips since 2017.
 As a wildlife guide, Philip also has a keen interest in Buddhism, birding, and Chinese cuisine.

 • Tsebtrim Renqing: Tsebtrim is a local Tibetan from Yushu Tibet Autonomous Prefecture, Qinghai Province.
 He worked in an international NGO for almost ten years before he transferred to the tourism industry.
 Renqing has been working as a local guide in Yushu for more than 5 years.
 His mother's language is Tibetan.
 He speaks good Mandarin and English, as well as a bit of French.
 He believes each time guiding a tour is a chance of sharing and learning.
 Renqing is an illustrious guide in Qinghai.
 He worked with BBC for the documentary of Mekong River and was also invited by a world Top-3 film studio for their movie about Snow Leopard.
 He took a year to study Snow Leopard in the wild and helped to capture the precious moments of this rare creature successfully.